 - Look at Terms: Usually, longer term CD rates — 60-months, for example — pay higher rates than shorter terms.
 But, sometimes banks offer promotional rates on shorter term CDs.

 - Avoid Extra Features: Many banks offer more flexible CD options such as early withdrawals without penalty.
 These features add costs in the form of lower interest rates.
-If you need these features as part of your overall savings plan, go for it.
-Otherwise, keep it simple and claim your higher rate.
+Keep it simple and claim your higher rate.

 - Shop Online: Your local bank may be able to compete with online banks, especially during a promotional period.
 But usually, online banks can maximize your earnings.

-How Can I Get The Most Interest On My Money?
+How To Get The Most Interest On Your Money

 I love earning interest.
 Your money is earning money.
 What an easy way to increase your financial freedom!